couchbase/indexing/secondary/docs/design/markdown/query.md

 **Description**

-1. Index Manager will periodically notify the Indexer about the latest changes in index toplogy.
+1. Index Coordinator will periodically notify the Indexer about the latest changes in index toplogy.
 This enables Indexer to maintain a local copy of latest index topologies.
 2. Index Client(query catalog implementation which resides on query server) receives index scan request from the Query Server Component.
 3. Index Client will choose a Indexer node to send this request to.
 Index Client will have a list of available indexer nodes.
 4. Index Client will choose(or will be provided by query engine) a Consistency/Stability option for the index scan.
 This is based on the consistency/latency requirements of the application issuing the query.